Abdullahimran567/Abdullahimran567/README.md

 A Java desktop app for managing hospital records — Swing-based UI on the frontend, connected to a SQL database via JDBC on the backend.

-Add the actual repo links for Carkart and Hospital Management System when you have them, e.g. [Carkart](https://github.com/Abdullahimran567/carkart).